nmsaamgov/nmsaamgov.github.io/index.md

    The Society or %10 of the membership of The Society, whichever is greater.
 The committee will present any such petition to the membership at the annual meeting.
-4. If the board recommendations are not contested by 5 members or %10 of the membership, whichever is greater, **at least ten (10) days** prior to the annual meeting; the membership shall be considered to approve the recommendation of the committee at the annual meeting.
+4. If the recomendation of the committee is not contested by 5 members or %10 of the membership, whichever is greater, **at least ten (10) days** prior to the annual meeting: the membership shall be considered to approve the recommendation of the committee at the annual meeting.

 ## VI Section 3 Succession Planning